 4. Track the Results

 Few things are as motivating for reducing waste than actually seeing the positive results that come from it.
 That being the case, we encourage you to track the results of your waste-reducing efforts.
-Track how many batteries you actually throw away after making the switch to USB-C batteries from Pale Blue Earth.
+Track how many batteries you actually throw away after making the switch to USB-C batteries from Paleblue.
 Track how often you replace the liner in your kitchen garbage can after switching to washable plates and cutlery.

 5. Enjoy the Benefits